April 1, 2017 – March 31, 2018

-The DLT is a member of the Land Trust Alliance that provides resources, guidance, and support for land trusts nation-wide.
-As a condition of membership, the DLT is required to adopt the Alliance’s Standards and Practices.
-We have adopted the revised standards and are now working to the implement them.
-We are in the process of addressing Standards such as: Ethics, Mission, and Community Engagement; Board Accountability; Fundraising; and Financial Oversight.
+The DLT is a member of the Land Trust Alliance that provides resources, guidance, and support for land trusts nationwide.
+As a condition of membership, the DLT is required to adopt the Alliance’s 12 Standards and Practices.
+Each Standard was addressed including: Ethics, Mission, and Community Engagement; Board Accountability; Fundraising; and Financial Oversight.

 Many thanks to all our members for their support during the year.